 Assess the quality of a scholarly journal

 Researchers can choose from tens of thousands of scholarly journals to disseminate their research results.
-It is not always easy to find out which ones are reliable.
+It's not always easy to find out which ones are reliable.

 - Think.
 Check.
-Submit is a checklist to help you identify the right journal for your research.
+Submit is a checklist to help you identify trustworthy journals and publishers.

 - Does a learned society sponsor the journal?

-- Is the publisher or journal one of the signatories of the Transparency & Openness Promotion Initiatief (TOP)?
+- Is the publisher or journal one of the signatories of the Transparency & Openness Promotion (TOP) initiative?

 Open access journals

-Some sources to help you choose qualitative open access journals:
+Some additional sources to help you choose qualitative open access journals:

-- The Directory of Open Access Journals, DOAJ is a reliable list of open access journals.
+- Is the journal listed in The Directory of Open Access Journals (DOAJ)?
 DOAJ tests every journal against the Principles of Transparency and Best Practice in Scholarly Publishing.

-- Is the publisher a member of the Open Access Scholarly Publishers’ Association (OASPA)?
-Members have to fulfil certain criteria.
+- Is the publisher a member of the Open Access Scholarly Publishers’ Association (OASPA) and consequently does it fulfill the membership criteria?

-- Check Web of Science: search for a topic in Web of Science, click on the "Open Access" limiter (choose gold or bronze) on the left hand side of the screen with search results, analyse the search results to see which open access journals are most popular within your area of research.
+- Is the open access journal popular within your field of research?
+You can check this by using Web of Science: search for a topic in Web of Science, click on the 'Open Access' limiter (choose gold or bronze) on the left hand side of the search results page, analyse the search results to see which open access journals are most popular within your area of research.

 - Be aware of predatory publishers